imero-de/e-label.eu/README.md

 The fastest and easiest way to the EU e-label for wines.
 Create your QR code for the e-label now in just a few minutes and without any prior knowledge and comply with the EU regulation for wine labelling

 ## About
 This project was set up to help winegrowers implement the EU labelling regulation.
+Here you can find additional resources to get started.

 ## Templates
 We provide a list of templates for the bulk import